Gordon Coates: Death

-Coates' health, however, had begun to fail.
-He had smoked heavily for most of his life, and had also developed heart trouble.
+Coates had smoked heavily for most of his life, and also had heart trouble.
 On 27 May 1943 he collapsed and died in his office in Wellington.
 The Labour Party eulogised him more strongly than did his National Party colleagues, although politicians from all sides of the House paid tribute to him.

 Legacy

-Coates' style lived on through his mentee Keith Holyoake, later Prime Minister himself (1957; 1960–72), who saw Coates as his political role model.
+Coates' style lived on through his mentee Keith Holyoake, later prime minister himself (1957; 1960–72), who saw Coates as his political role model.
 Both held each other in mutual admiration and respect and held shared views on opposition to socialism and state control while supporting individual freedom and private enterprise.
+Coates forayed into social welfare policy and centralised agricultural marketing which made enemies on the right in the 1920s and oversaw financial austerity which made him unpopular with the left in the 1930s.
+Historian Jim McAloon labelled Coates' policies as that of a pragmatic centrist.

 Coatesville a small town in Auckland north of Albany was called Fernielea until 1926, when it was renamed after Coates.